VEST Her Podcast cover art

 Through candid conversations with women navigating career pivots, entrepreneurship, leadership, and family life, we unpack the pressure to do it all, the self-doubt, and the systems not built with us in mind.

-This podcast is for professionals ready to move beyond outdated advice and create success on their own terms.
+This podcast is for women ready to move beyond outdated advice and create success on their own terms.
 If you’re looking to grow, speak up, and be part of a supportive, change-making community, welcome.

 Let’s question the rules, share what’s real, and build a better future together.